804 South 12th Street

 Since the mid 1990s I have been creating active devices, installations, and interventions in an effort to probe and better understand the relationship between man and technology.
-The objects I create are intended to serve as props which precipitate interaction with, and dialog about, technology.
 Central to my work is an interest in the expressive potential of electronic devices and in the potential for ambiguous but suggestive user interfaces to generate new modes of interaction.
 A set of social precedents now exists for interaction with electrical technology.
 When these precedents are followed but subverted or there is no clear immediate “functional” objective, a viewer’s expectations are challenged and an opportunity for reflection or commentary on the human-technology relationship is created.

 My sculptures take the form of singular (as opposed to mass produced), handmade electrical/mechanical objects.
 These devices serve as props to precipitate interaction with, and encourage dialog about, technology.
 My medium is electronics, i.e., the abstracted operation of the circuitry used as an analog to the thematic focus of the sculpture.
 By hand building both the circuitry and the containers, I am also personally establishing emotional and physical connections to technology.
 My devices tend to be compact – intimate in scale and, although my installation work is more immersive and expansive, it also generally takes the form of focal, technological objects which act as portals for interaction and the transformation of the surrounding environment.

 “I love technology but when people stop walking on the down escalator I get concerned.”